openstack/openstack-manuals/doc/config-reference/source/compute/hypervisor-basics.rst

 section of ``nova.conf`` and restart the ``nova-compute`` service.

-Here are the general ``nova.conf`` options that are used to configure the compute node's hypervisor: :ref:`nova-hypervisor`
+Here are the general ``nova.conf`` options that are used to configure the compute node's hypervisor: :ref:`nova-DEFAULT`

 Specific options for particular hypervisors can be found in the following sections.